zummenix/expectest/README.md

 # expectest
 Test matchers with awesome syntax for Rust tests.
-Inspired by [Nimble](https://github.com/Quick/Nimble) – A Matcher Framework for Swift and Objective-C.
+Inspired by [Nimble](https://github.com/Quick/Nimble) for Swift.

 *Work In Progress*